wp-plugins/nextgen-facebook/readme.txt

 * **Improvements**
 	* *None*
 * **New Features**
-	* Added a new 'Report Cache Flush Count' option on the Advanced settings page (enabled by default).
+	* Added a new 'Report Cache Purge Count' option on the Advanced settings page (enabled by default).

 = Version 7.6.13 =